TITLE: Environmental Health & Occupational Safety Specialist

 - Financial control practices and procedures;

-- Developing and implementing safety and risk compliance programs;
+- Developing and implementing environmental, health and occupational safety and/or risk compliance programs;

 - Applying applicable laws, rules, and regulations;